Beginning your job search and preparation for the same, you must have come across various suggestions about how to approach the preparations.

 The information given in the questions can help you decide which approach is best.

-Basic Maths Approach: Questions involving simple mathematical assumptions to make an educated guess to solve the problems are handled under this approach.
+Questions involving simple mathematical assumptions to make an educated guess to solve the problems are handled under this approach.
 For example, A question asking how many rooms are in the building does not require factoring in demand and supply or a per-capita approach.

-Supply and Demand Approach: If the question has elements of consumption of the product in the country, it, in general, requires one to make some assumption of expected demand or supply of a particular product.
+If the question has elements of consumption of the product in the country, it, in general, requires one to make some assumption of expected demand or supply of a particular product.

-Per-capita Approach: Where a problem requires estimations by calculating a per-person breakdown of the subject, it is dealt with using the per-capita approach.
+Where a problem requires estimations by calculating a per-person breakdown of the subject, it is dealt with using the per-capita approach.

-How to solve Guesstimates questions for a Job Interview?
+How to Solve Guesstimates for Job Interviews

 To solve guesstimates questions for job interviews, candidates need to break down the given complex-looking information that can be estimated in small pieces based on general information or through an assumption.

-Clarification: The most important step while solving a guesstimate is clearly understanding the question’s nature.
+The most important step while solving a guesstimate is clearly understanding the question’s nature.
 Suppose an interviewer asks you a basic question: How many students are there in your college now?
 Here you need to understand clearly whether the interviewer wants to know the number of students enrolled in your college now or whether They want to know the number of students on a college campus at that particular time.
 Before estimation, you need to be clear about the intention of the question.

-Definition: There is no absolute mathematical method for approaching a guess.
+There is no absolute mathematical method for approaching a guess.
 An estimate may be solved using various techniques, including top-down, bottom-up, process mapping, layout-centric, and critical comparison.
 The idea here is to choose a technique that allows you to reduce assumptions, a basic guideline to follow when approaching guesstimates.

-Analysing: One thing is for Sure, depending on how many guesstimates you have handled before, you will start getting the hang of how to handle any particular questions; the analysis of the question will give you an idea of the best possible method.
+One thing is for sure, depending on how many guesstimates you have handled before, you will start getting the hang of how to handle any particular questions; the analysis of the question will give you an idea of the best possible method.
 To begin with, making 2-3 steps start will indicate the proper method.
 To become an expert in solving guesstimates, it is suggested to do a lot of guesstimates exercises from authentic platforms.

-Conclusion: After taking all the steps above, the final step requires you to conclude your assumptions and test whether your estimates are correct.
+After taking all the steps above, the final step requires you to conclude your assumptions and test whether your estimates are correct.
 To master guesstimates, solve as much as you can from reliable sources.

 A job interview involving guesstimates enables the interview to understand your ability to:

-- Structure information
+• Structure information

-- Deal with numbers
+• Deal with numbers

-- Do quick calculations
+• Do quick calculations

-- Logical manage the problems
+• Logical manage the problems

-Calculate the amount spent in your College Canteen on tea per month:
+Problem: Calculate the amount spent in your College Canteen on tea per month:

 Clarification: